High School Academic Courses (Grades 9-12)

 9 a.m. – 1:30 p.m.

 The focus of Precalculus is on the concept of function and the use of functions as mathematical models.
 Topics necessary for success in either a calculus or a statistics course (including conic sections, regression techniques, trigonometry and limits) will be studied.
 Students should anticipate some review of material from previous courses as a bridge toward more advanced understanding.
 Topics in computer programming including variables, expressions, scripts, and conditional loops and functions will be reviewed and used regularly to explore mathematical content.
-Prerequisite: Algebra II (M210/K510) and Geometry (M300).
+Prerequisite: Any Geometry or by department placement.
 This is a graded course earning one year of credit.

 Personal Finance